 Cold chain: A temperature-controlled supply chain for medications that require a specific temperature range during distribution and storage from the time of manufacture to administering to an individual.
-The cold chain includes all of the materials, equipment and procedures used to maintain the requirement temperature range.
+The cold chain includes all of the materials, equipment and procedures used to maintain the required temperature range.

 Cold storage equipment: The equipment (i.e., refrigerator or freezer) used to maintain medications within the required storage temperature range.